Horbenkodev/hugo-blog/content/posts/how-machine-learning-will-change-the-role-of-business-analysts/index.md

 publishDate: 2018-12-27T00:00:00.000Z
 image: artificial-intelligence.jpg
 og_image: artificial-intelligence.jpg
-description: Machine learning (ML) is a technology that is related to artificial intelligence (AI), based around the idea that systems can learn from data and either improve performance or become more accurate.
-It is linked to the concept of automation, because machine learning enables systems to make decisions with little or no need for intervention from humans.
+description: ML is a technology that allows systems to learn from data.
+It enables automation by enabling systems to make decisions with minimal human intervention.
 promote:
   promote: false
 top: false